 Section 304-54.
-ENFORCEMENT.
+IMPLEMENTATION AND ENFORCEMENT.

-The County Executive shall designate a County department or departments to have primary responsibility for enforcement of this Chapter.
+The County Executive shall designate a County department or departments to have responsibility for implementation and enforcement of the requirements of this Chapter.
 The Director of the designated Department(s) is authorized to promulgate rules and regulations and to take any other action reasonable and necessary to implement and enforce this Chapter, including, but not limited to, investigating violations, issuing fines and entering the premises of any large waste food generator during business hours.
 A copy of the rules and regulations will be provided to the Clerk of the Legislature before they are publicly disseminated.
+After July 1, 2020, the Director(s) shall begin efforts to enforce the requirements of section 304-51.